Small Collections Grant Conditions

 -

-The awarded projects will be announced on the IAPT web page and by e-mail to all the applicants.
+The selected projects will be announced on the IAPT web page and through e-mails to all the applicants.

 Proposals will be evaluated based on the following criteria:

-(d) distribution of duplicates (or orphan collections) to other regional or international herbaria
+Securing collections by distribution of duplicates (or orphan collections) to other regional or international herbaria or shipping endangered collections to another herbarium – up to 30 points.